Bebe Rexha Shows Off Her Curves In Unretouched Bikini Photo

 “We love REAL!!!!
 Thanks for showing us what a bad bish really is!!” she wrote.

-That’s not to say that Rexha is against a photoshopped image.
+That’s not to say that Rexha is against photoshopped images.
 She frequently posts glamorous photos where she poses in luxury clothing or stage costume.

 But it’s not the first time that she has departed from the usual sexy fare to talk about body image.